-CONDITIONS OF DATAFICATION The 'Big Data' wave of enthusi- 0 cern in the realm of digital death.
+CONDITIONS OF DATAFICATION The 'Big Data' wave of enthusi- 0 asm breeds simultaneous con- ZOMBIES AS THE LIVING DEAD cern in the realm of digital death.
 B All those traces.
 Wendy Chun tells us that software promises eternity through constant reading or regeneration.
 Software is constantly executing: read-write.
-Though the idea of its perma-
+Though the idea of its permanence is paradoxical because of